SpencerCDixon/mentor-group-acceptance-testing/readme.md

 end
 ```

-This is a more insulated from surface changes.
+This is more insulated from surface changes of text.

 Sometimes it can be hard to predict what the feature/view will look like before
 its implemented.
 This is why it's important to go through this refactoring